As the UK’s number one resource for dog owners we are commonly asked what is the most popular dog in the UK?

 9. Golden Retriever

 The Golden Retriever is a familiar face making an appearance towards the tail end of this list.
 The water loving loyal dog breed is popular throughout the World.
-Despite this though it’s cousin’s, the Labrador breed, overtake it in terms of dog breed popularity within the UK.
+Despite this though it’s cousin’s, the Labrador breed, overtake it in terms of dog breed popularity within the UK as the Golden retriever slips from 8th in 2020 to 9th in 2021.

 Still hugely popular across the pond in America, the breed is also still well represented in UK homes.
 The dog’s work ethic and temperament also still sees the breed heavily used as sniffer dogs, assistance to the blind and UK search and rescue operations.